chilltemp/tedious-promises/README.md

 ```

-## Usage
+## Configure

-Sample: config.json See the Tedious documentation for configuration details.
+### Sample: config.json See the Tedious documentation for configuration details.
 ```json
 {
   "userName": "user",